 Seeing the northern lights should be on everyone’s bucket list.
-However, doing that on budget can be a challenge.
-Top destinations to see the northern lights are in Alaksa, Iceland, Norway, Sweden, Finland, and Russia.
+However, doing that on a budget is a challenge.
+Top destinations to see the northern lights are in Alaska, Canada, Iceland, Norway, Sweden, Finland, and Russia.
 Getting to these destinations come with a cost.
-While there is likely no true budget option, there are ways to reduce the costs and see this amazing phenomenon.
+While there is likely no true budget option, there are ways to lower the costs and see this amazing phenomenon.

 Abisko, Sweden is a small town in the Lapland, roughly 80 miles north of the Arctic Circle.
 It was recently chosen by Lonely Planet as the best place in the world to view northern lights.
-Known for the Abisko Aurora Sky Station, this area is incredibly dark at night, and a hot zone for aurora activity.
-We travel on a budget and thought viewing the northern lights would be too expensive for us.
-We found a way to minimize costs and check this off our bucket list.
+Known for the Abisko Aurora Sky Station, this area is incredibly dark at night and a hot zone for aurora activity.
+We travel on a budget and thought to view the northern lights would be too expensive for us.
+We found a way to lower costs and check this off our bucket list.
 Here are ways you can too.

 Abisko is very isolated, with few options for accommodation and food.
 There are only a few hotels, most expensive, yet there is one budget option.
 Abisko Hostels owns both the Winterday Hostel and Hostel Haverskog.
 They are located side-by-side in Abisko, with dorms and private rooms available.
 Both have kitchens as well as a shared sauna open from 8pm-9pm.

 Accommodation in Abisko